We like to share some of the more eclectic homes we find in the course of our job. This one is definitely up there.

 It also rejects modern modes of transportation like roads.
 The only way to access this castle is by boat, and once you voyage over there, you feel as if you’ve left the 21st century.
 There are no visible neighbors, no power lines—just a dock and, of course, beautiful nature on all sides.

-Surprisingly, the castle of Lake Chelan wasn’t built in the era of William the Conqueror or Charlemagne.
+Not surprisingly, the castle of Lake Chelan wasn’t built in the era of William the Conqueror or Charlemagne.
 It’s a 2004 construction.
 My guess is that a local built this castle as a place to picnic or stay the night on long fishing trips or boating outings.
-But that’s not exactly romantic, so if I owned the place, I might stretch the truth a little.
-I’d play up the mystery, and maybe hint at a lost Spanish explorer and an ancient, tiny kingdom.
+Not exactly romantic, but it still hints at mystery.
+Enough for good bedtime stories about a lost Spanish explorer and an ancient, tiny kingdom.